Sustainable Dining at Purdue

 Biodiesel production from fryer oil and grease products

 Before 2010, Purdue paid $7,000 annually to have food oil and grease hauled away.
 After 2010, companies paid Purdue to acquire the food oil and grease, which can be converted into a biodiesel.
-Total annual revenue for used fryer oil in 2010-12 was about $4,200.
+Total annual revenue for used fryer oil for 2010-12 was about $4,200.
 Around 14.5 tons of fryer oil was diverted in the fiscal year ending June 2012.
+In the 2013-14 year alone, Purdue diverted 7.58 tons of fryer oil and earned over $3,000 in revenue.

 In August 2012, after a pilot in all five dining courts, Purdue instituted tray-free dining at Wiley and Windsor dining courts.
 Tray-free dining reduces washing costs, decreases tray waste by about 50 percent, and makes diners more aware of responsible, healthy eating choices.
 As of August 2013, all dining halls with the exception of Ford Dining Court are now tray-free.